Oneo64/Starlattice/Technology/Weapons.md

 Because these weapons tend to get hot very easily, especially after firing several bolts, these weapons have a built-in cooling system which activates when the weapon becomes hotter than 60 °C. The cooling system cools the weapon by extracting nitrogen from the air, turning it into liquid nitrogen, and spraying it onto the barrel.

 Plasmatic handweapons, such as rifles and pistols, almost always have insulated grips and handles.
 It's a safety precaution not to touch the parts of the weapon that directly connect to the main weapon system.
+A bolt produced by a plasmatic handweapon is very hard to see at daylight, but its observed to be a streak of the same color of the crystal used to create the plasma.

 On impact, these bolts of plasma typically produce a small flash of light, a cracking sound like a firecracker, and sparks.
+Injuries caused by plasmatic handweapons include 2nd to 3rd degree burns and can put a dent in concrete.

 #### Mounted Turrets
 Mounted turrets work the same way plasmatic weapons work, except on a bigger scale.
 Additionally, to assist turret operators, almost every mounted turret has a targeting system installed, telling them where they should aim to get the best shot.
 These targeting systems take average speed and movement direction into account.